 In exchange, the artist provides a public program and donates one piece of art created during their stay.
 The work produced by these artists becomes a permanent part of the park's collection and is currently exhibited in the visitor center.
 Additional opportunities for displaying the collection are being explored including traveling shows and using a historic structure in the park as an arts center.

-The application process for the 2012 Artist-in-Residence Program at the national lakeshore is now open.
+2014 Artist-in-Residence Program at the national lakeshore is Now Open!

 The Artist-in-Residence program offers a two week or less residency in June, July, or August.
 A panel of local artists and park staff will review applications received, select candidates, and notify artists selected for the program.
 Be sure to tell us the time period you desire.
 We ask that you confirm your intention to participate in the program within two weeks of notification.
 Applications received after the postmarked date cannot be considered due to the time involved in reviewing requests and notifying artists.
 Please do not send original work or irreplaceable articles as the park cannot assume liability for items which may be lost or damaged in transit.